stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

     - One or more `CHANGE_TRUST` operations configuring trustlines on EI.
     - One `SET_OPTIONS` operation adjusting escrow account EI's thresholds such that I and R's signers must both sign.
-    - One or more `SET_OPTIONS` operations adding I and R's signers to ER with equal weight.
+    - One or more `SET_OPTIONS` operations adding I and R's signers to ER.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops I sponsoring future reserves of subsequent operations.
   - Operations sponsored by R: